-Note Specchio allows changing of most Metadata fields, but for some fields it does not make sense.
-It could often be confusing and should not be done, except in unusual circumstances.
-For example, changing the File Name or File Format for a Spectrum does not make sense.
-Changing the Spectrum Number is also rarely meaningful and could often be confusing.
-Changing the automatically set Acquisition Time and Loading Time values will generally be confusing.

 Editing Metadata for All Spectra in a Sub-tree of the Campaign tree

 SPECCHIO allows for simultaneous updating of Metadata for multiple Spectra.
 This feature is typically used when multiple Spectra have just been uploaded and a selection of their Metadata items shares the same values.
 This is a common scenario, as Metadata of Spectra are often highly redundant, especially when multiple measurements of the same object were acquired.